stoneyrh/gSOAP/gsoap/doc/guide/index.md

    attributes members.

-Use `method-input-mime-type` and `method-output-mime-type` to differentiate the attachment types between SOAP request and response messages.
+Use `method-input-mime-type` and `method-output-mime-type` to differentiate the attachment types between request and response messages.

 🔝 [Back to table of contents](#)